 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Laparoscopic Myomectomy/Hysterectomy procedure?
-Would like to schedule an appointment with internationally recognized OB GYN doctor, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.consultation.
+Would like to schedule an appointment with internationally recognized OB GYN doctor, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our gynecology NYC center for OBGYN consultation.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)